Guilherme-Lotaif/JavaVirtualBank/README.md

 ### 5. Close Account
 Allows a user to close their bank account.

-## How to Run the Project
-1. Clone this repository: `git clone https://github.com/GuilhermeLotaif01/JavaVirtualBank.git`
-2. Open the project in your preferred Java IDE.
-3. Compile and run the main program file.

 ## Contributions
 Contributions are welcome!
 Feel free to report issues, suggest improvements, or submit pull requests.